GfSE/SpecIF-Pages/Manuals/01_Quick-Start-Guide_EN.md

 Both SpecIF as a format with schema and consistency checker as well as the SpecIF viewer/editor are open source and are subject to the <a href="https://github.com/GfSE/SpecIF/blob/master/LICENSE" target="_blank">Apache 2.0 license</a>, which also allows free use for commercial applications.
-If used in your own product, the source must be given.
+If used in your own product, the origin must be referenced.

+### Support

+In case you discover a conceptual inconsistency, a software bug, a flaw in documentation or wish to request a feature, please open an <a href="https://github.com/enso-managers/SpecIF-Tools/issues" target="_blank">issue</a>
+with a concise description and ideally test-data.
+We are highly interested to supply high-quality concepts and useful software.

 ### No Guarantee and No Liability

 SpecIF and the SpecIF viewer are provided "as-is" and without guaranteed characteristics.
 Use is always at your own risk.
 Any liability and guarantee are excluded.
-The installation at <a href="http://specif.de/apps/" target="_blank">http://specif.de/apps/</a> and the code maintained at <a href="https://github.com/GfSE" target="_blank">https://github.com/GfSE</a> is a reference implementation and not designed for high loads and high availability.
+The installation at <a href="http://specif.de/apps/" target="_blank">http://specif.de/apps/</a> and the code maintained at <a href="https://github.com/GfSE" target="_blank">https://github.com/enso-managers/</a> is a reference implementation and not designed for high loads and high availability.

 <!-- link template <a href="" target="_blank"></a> -->